TheOdinProject/css-exercises/CONTRIBUTING.md

-# CSS Exercises Contributing Guide
+# The Odin Project Contributing Guide

 Thank you for expressing interest in contributing to The Odin Project!
 If you are new to contributing to our repos, or to contributing to open-source in general, please be sure to read this guide thoroughly before contributing as it will lessen the chances of any issues arising during the process.